 The District Plan provisions for subdivision provide the basic parameters for subdivision within the District.
-All subdivision is a controlled activity (where it meets the site and zone standards of the District Plan).

 It is recommended that DRB approval is gained prior to lodging the subdivision consent with the Council for the following reasons:

 - □ The DRB may be able to assist in amending the design so that it complies with the District Plan rules. - □ If changes are required as a result of conditions placed on resource consent, approval can be gained from the DRB for the amended design. - □ Where the subdivision design differs from the Council's engineering standards, but is consistent with these guidelines, the DRB can assist in justifying these differences.